Platform Power: Unlocking the Value of Digital Transformation

 “How do you design a system in such a way that users create value for other users?
 That’s a network effect.
 How does your Google search make my Google search better?
 Or your movie-watching behavior make my movie-watching behavior better?”

-Intelligent Automation: Users Creating Value for Other Users
+Intelligent Automation: Creating Feedback That Allows Users to Create Value for Other Users

 Appian: How does artificial intelligence and machine learning fit into the platform narrative?